Ahmedabad: Cityscape

-Some of the most visited gardens in the city include Law Garden, Victoria Garden and Bal Vatika.
-Law Garden was named after the College of Law situated close to it.
+Some of the most visited gardens in the city include Law Garden, Victoria Garden, and Bal Vatika.
+Law Garden was named after the College of Law located nearby.
 Victoria Garden is located at the southern edge of the Bhadra Fort and contains a statue of Queen Victoria.
-Bal Vatika is a children's park situated on the grounds of Kankaria Lake and also houses an amusement park.
-Other gardens in the city include Parimal Garden, Usmanpura Garden, Prahlad Nagar Garden and Lal Darwaja Garden.

-Ahmedabad's Kamla Nehru Zoological Park houses a number of endangered species including flamingoes, caracals, Asiatic wolves and chinkara.
+Bal Vatika is a children's park situated on the grounds of Kankaria Lake and houses an amusement park.
+Other gardens in the city include Parimal Garden, Usmanpura Garden, Prahlad Nagar Garden, and Lal Darwaja Garden.
+Ahmedabad's Kamla Nehru Zoological Park houses a number of endangered species including flamingoes, caracals, Asiatic wolves, and chinkara.

-The Kankaria Lake, built in 1451 AD, is one of the biggest lakes in Ahmedabad.
+The Kankaria Lake, built in 1451 CE, is one of the biggest lakes in Ahmedabad.
 In earlier days, it was known by the name Qutub Hoj or Hauj-e-Kutub.
 Lal Bahadur Shastri lake in Bapunagar is almost 136,000 square metres.
 In 2010, another 34 lakes were planned in and around Ahmedabad of which five lakes will be developed by AMC; the other 29 will be developed by the Ahmedabad Urban Development Authority (AUDA).
-Vastrapur lake is a small artificial lake located in the western part of Ahmedabad.
+Vastrapur Lake is a small artificial lake located in the western part of Ahmedabad.
 Beautified by local authorities in 2002, it is surrounded by greenery and paved walkways and has become a popular leisure spot for the citizens.
 Chandola Lake covers an area of 1200 hectares.
-It is home to cormorants, painted storks and spoonbills.
-During the evening time, many people visit this place and take a leisurely stroll.
+It is home to cormorants, painted storks, and spoonbills.
+During the evening, many people visit this place and take a stroll.
 There is a recently developed lake in Naroda, and there is also the world's largest collection of antique cars in Kathwada at IB farm (Dastan Farm).
 AMC has also developed the Sabarmati Riverfront.